 From May 2010, Katy Perry spent a record-breaking 69 consecutive weeks in the top ten of the Billboard Hot 100.

-In September 2010, Katy Perry helped build and design the Boys Hope/Girls Hope foundation shelter for youth in Baltimore, Maryland.
+In September 2010, Katy Perry helped build and design the Boys Hope/Girls Hope foundation shelter for youth in Baltimore, Maryland, alongside other celebrities.

-In September 2010, Katy Perry was scheduled to appear on Sesame Street.
-However, the segment was ultimately not aired on television due to controversy over Perry's exposed cleavage.
+In September 2010, Katy Perry was scheduled to appear on Sesame Street, but the segment was pulled due to criticism of her exposed cleavage.

 On October 23, 2010, Katy Perry married Russell Brand in a traditional Hindu ceremony near the Ranthambhore tiger sanctuary in Rajasthan.

-During November 2010, Katy Perry mentioned being proud of and satisfied with her figure.
+During November 2010, Katy Perry expressed pride and satisfaction with her figure, embracing her image.

-In December 2010, Katy Perry played Moe Szyslak's girlfriend in The Simpsons episode "The Fight Before Christmas".
+In December 2010, Katy Perry played Moe Szyslak's girlfriend in a live-action segment from a Christmas episode of The Simpsons titled "The Fight Before Christmas".

 In February 2011, Katy Perry embarked on her second tour, the California Dreams Tour, in support of Teenage Dream.